gjearevoll/freshwaterHotspots/README.md

 This produces visualisations based on the output from the previous script.
 At the moment that includes richness, hotspot and uncertainty figures for 2 catchments.

+## Data

+The data storage for the freshwater repo is currently somewhat messier than the original Hotspots repo.
+Nevertheless, an explanation of the structure can be found below.

+### External

+This folder holds all data that needs to be imported from external sources.
+It includes river networks and catchment mapos from Elvenett, lake borders from Geonorge, as well as all our imported covariate data.

+#### Covariates

+All data that is improted when we run the code in environmentalImport.
+The folders are automatically created here, and the rasters are all automatically saved here.

+#### River Network

+All data directly imported from Elvenett and REGINE is saved here.
+Intermediate data that is created on the way to creating our river network metric graph object is also here - the waterGraphs folders contain these.

+#### Water distance

+The water distance raster which give the average distance to a river/lake is found here, as is the geonorge data required toc reate it.

+### Final data

+Processed data which is ready to be fed into the model scripts is stored here.
+The head folder contains the input required to define a) which observations to feed into the model and b) which catchment/species combinations to model.

+### Species

+All species relevant data can be found here.
+Processed datasets for each taxa (as produced by the normal Hotspots pipeline) can be found in rawData, the lists of species for each taxa can be found in taxaLists.

+#### Model outputs

+Here's where we save all the outputs from our models.
+They are first divided up into taxa names, then by catchments.
+Visualisations, richness estimates, and other outputs are all saved in the head folder.

+## Functions

+A list of functions used regularly in the pipeline.
+Many have been imported straight from the regular Hotspots pipeline, a few have minor adjustments made.